Last Updated on April 26, 2023

 Your Dorgi will also enjoy learning new games that tap into their intelligence and hunting heritage.
 A popular way to exercise your dog’s body and brain is to hide treats in places your Dorgi likes to explore and watch while they track them down.

-Speaking of eating, ¾ to one a half cup of high-quality dry kibbles is the daily amount of food that this breed requires.
+Speaking of eating, ¾ to one and a half cups of high-quality dry kibbles is the daily amount of food that this breed requires.
 Make sure that the type and ingredients of the recipe you buy are appropriate for your canine’s age, size, activity level, and health.

 For grooming, each Dorgi’s coat has a lot to do with the Dachshund side of their family tree, so not all of them have the same grooming needs.